Kubernetes Status Conditions

 kubectl get events --sort-by=.lastTimestamp

-• Treat node pressure conditions as capacity signals: tune requests/limits, enable autoscaling, or add nodes before the kubelet starts evicting pods.
+• Treat node pressure conditions as capacity signals: tune requests/limits, enable cluster autoscaling, or add nodes before the kubelet starts evicting pods.